nav0285/my_polymorphic/README.md

 Polymorphic Association: When a model belongs to more than one model.

-Eg: Article has comments
-    Event has comments.
-    So, comments model belongs to both Article and Event model.
+Eg: Article and Events has comments.
+So comments belongs to both Article and Event model.

 	class Article < ActiveRecord::Base
-	has_many :comments, as: commentable end
+		has_many :comments, as: commentable
+	end

 	class Event < ActiveRecord::Base
-	has_many :comments, as: commentable end
+		has_many :comments, as: commentable
+	end

 	class Comment < ActiveRecord::Base
-	belongs_to :commentable, polymorphic: true end
+		belongs_to :commentable, polymorphic: true
+	end